PDX Black Excellence

 Private Schools Are Indefensible

 Caitlin Flanagan was a teacher at a private school.
-She doesn’t like what she learned there about social inequality.
+She doesn’t like what she learned there about social inequality, so she wrote about it in The Atlantic.
 What do you think?
 What do the teachers at your kids’ school think?

 Care About Kids